jyn514/jyn514.github.io/content/2020-10-23-the-intra-doc-links-saga.md

 title:	"The intra-doc links saga"
 date:	2020-10-23
 audience: developers
-excerpt: How I helped stabilize intra-doc links
+description: How I helped stabilize intra-doc links
 ---

 One of my projects for the last 4 months or so has been working on